dacsunlimited/dac_play/BUILD_WIN32.md

  * BerkeleyDB

-   BitShares depends on BerkeleyDB 12c Release 1 (12.1.6.0.20).
+   DACPLAY depends on BerkeleyDB 12c Release 1 (12.1.6.0.20).
 You can build this from source or download our pre-built binaries to speed things up.

  * Boost

-   BitShares depends on the Boost libraries version 1.55 or later (I assume you're using 1.55, the latest as of this writing).
+   DACPLAY depends on the Boost libraries version 1.55 or later (I assume you're using 1.55, the latest as of this writing).
 You must build them from source if you're building 32bit binaries, but the 64bit binaries include
     prebuilt boost binaries, so no need to build them again for 64bit development).
    * download the latest boost source from http://www.boost.org/users/download/
-   * unzip it to the base directory `D:\BitShares`.
+   * unzip it to the base directory `D:\DACPLAY`.
-   * This will create a directory like `D:\BitShares\boost_1_55_0`.
+   * This will create a directory like `D:\DACPLAY\boost_1_55_0`.

  * OpenSSL

-   BitShares depends on OpenSSL, and you must build this from source.
+   DACPLAY depends on OpenSSL, and you must build this from source.
     * download the latest OpenSSL source from http://www.openssl.org/source/
-    * Untar it to the base directory `D:\BitShares`
+    * Untar it to the base directory `D:\DACPLAY`
-    * this will create a directory like `D:\BitShares\openssl-1.0.1g`.
+    * this will create a directory like `D:\DACPLAY\openssl-1.0.1g`.

 At the end of this, your base directory should look like this (directory names will be slightly different for the 64bit versions):
 ```
-D:\BitShares
+D:\DACPLAY
 +- BerkeleyDB
 +- bitshares
 +- boost_1.55